 MDEQ uses information and project management systems whereby assigned work can be readily and continuously tracked.
 These systems provide accountability through management tools designed to assist managing workloads.
 Managers can evaluate a group's or an individual's cycle times, productivity, commitments, schedules, and other pertinent information.
 Numerous Standard Operating Procedures (SOPs) and checklists have been developed to ensure that state and federal requirements are met and best practices are used in an efficient and effective manner.
-Files are maintained to ensure accountability and transparency, and data is backed up to an offsite location in the event recovery is needed For federally-delegated programs, MDEQ participates with EPA in various federal oversight evaluation programs, including the State Review Framework which evaluates program effectiveness and consistency.
+Files are maintained to ensure accountability and transparency, and data is backed up to an offsite location in the event recovery is needed For federally-delegated programs, MDEQ participates with EPA in various federal oversight evaluation programs, including program performance audits, such as the State Review Framework, which evaluate program effectiveness and consistency.